ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 Not all types are easily expressible and easy to reason about.
 And proving that certain variables have a given type can be computationally very expensive, if possible at all.
+But the more is expressed in the type system, the less can go wrong at runtime.